panther-labs/panther-analysis/README.md

 During the initial deployment of Panther, all of the policies and rules published here are uploaded.
 This provides a set of out-of-the-box policies and rules to establish a strong detection baseline.
 See the [Panther documentation](https://docs.runpanther.io/quick-start) for how to override this default behavior if desired.

-## Analysis - Policies & Rules
+## Analysis with Policies and Rules

 Within the `analysis` directory, you will find a collection of rules and policies.
 Policies define the compliant and secure state of a cloud Resource, whereas Rules perform analysis on log data.
 These can be used in conjunction to ensure a cloud environment is configured securely, as well as detect possible malicious activity.

 ### Standards

-Currently, many of our rules and policies are based on Center for Internet Security (CIS) reccomended best practices.
+Currently, many of our rules and policies are based on Center for Internet Security (CIS) recommended best practices.
 As we grow, we intend to add support for more and varied compliance frameworks.
 Feel free to contribute policies and rules that help you meet your own compliance requirements!

 ### Included Policies